epurdom/clusterExperiment/NotesOnKnn.md

   However, note that in `hier01` our iterations go down the tree and split the existing cluster rather than pruning away cell by cell.
 Without that difference, this pruning could easily devolve into b) with much worse speed.

-  d) apply some community clustering algorithm to the $\alpha$-graph, which is equivalent to applying it to each maximally connected component for any algorithm worth anything.
+  d) apply some community clustering algorithm to the $\alpha$-graph, which is equivalent to applying it to each maximally connected component (for any algorithm worth anything).
 This would likely require some parameter to the clustering.

 It is unclear how different a) and b) will from each other in practice -- i.e. how much extra is added by including in any cell with small alpha to at least one cell.
+Clearly if not, none of these differences matter.
 But seems like we need some kind of method like our current one that is somewhere in between the two, since we don't know.